Remember when your parents shipped you off to summer camp for three months of camping, outdoor activities and fun?

 There are many programs to choose from: local, national and international.

-You can also search on a specific college website for summer programs.
+You can also search on a specific college website for pre-college summer programs.
 Colleges offer STEM programs during the summer to high school students.
 These programs usually require an extensive application process, so start early if you’re interested in applying.
 Some programs can also be quite pricey; but the education and hands-on experience your student receives can also be priceless.
 The good news, however, is that many of the college-based programs offer scholarships.

 2. How do you evaluate these programs?

 Before sending your student to a summer program, it’s important to evaluate the program itself.
-The KD-Harman Foundation in Austin completed a study and designed an assessment with a defined standard that could be used to help evaluate the quality of a STEM program.
+The KD-Harman Foundation in Austin completed a study and designed an assessment with a defined standard that could be used to help evaluate the quality of a STEM summer program.
 Parents and students should ask these questions before choosing a program:

 The learning environment